 Even with the ever-changing business landscape, one factor has stayed the same – if you want to break into a high-level position in the corporate world, you need to have an MBA.
-While earlier you had to wait 3-12 years to gather work experience to be even eligible for applying, many B-schools are now opening their prestigious MBA programs for the early career applicants with only 1-2 years of experience.

-What should you look for when selecting an Early Career MBA program?
+What Should you Look for When Selecting an Early Career MBA Program?

 1. An Early Career MBA Program